iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/resume.md

 MobileCoin is a private cryptocurrency that uses elliptic curve cryptography within Intel SGX enclaves to encrypt transactions & validate them anonymously using zero knowledge proofs

 Responsibilities:
-- Implementing chain of trust & data integrity validation for block authors & block data
+- Data integrity validation for block data & chain of trust validation for historical and current blocks
 - Implementing block data streaming with async Rust & gRPC to decrease transaction time
 - Implementing new transaction types & building foreign function interfaces (ffis) between Rust & Swift/Java to enable mobile app support for new transaction types